Open House at Little River Lighthouse –

 The Friends of Little River Lighthouse, a chapter of the American Lighthouse Foundation, offers special Open Houses, in addition to the site’s overnight stay program during the summer season, so that the general public can have the opportunity to visit and enjoy the island light station.
 Boat transportation to the island from Cutler Harbor is provided.

-Upon arrival at the island you will take a beautiful, half-mile walk across a tree-lined, wooden plank walkway to the lighthouse overlooking the Atlantic Ocean.
+Upon arrival at the island you will take a beautiful, quarter-mile walk across a tree-lined, wooden plank walkway to the lighthouse overlooking the Atlantic Ocean.
 Enjoy a tour of the keeper’s house and don’t miss the souvenirs available for purchase while you are there, which help the Friends of Little River Lighthouse continue to preserve this one-of-a-kind site!

 Cost: There is no fee for the open houses, but donations are greatly appreciated!
 All proceeds help us to continue caring for this historic site and providing opportunities for you to enjoy this special place.